Head Start of Muskegon/Oceana

 If any document is not available, Head Start staff works with families to get them completed.

-- Why are there waiting lists to attend Head Start?
+Why are there waiting lists for Head Start?

 Absolutely.
 More than ten percent of all children attending Head Start have special needs.
 Head Start staff works closely with local special education departments to ensure proper placement and services for any child with an Individual Education Plan (IEP).